ab-anand/Url-Shortner/README.md

 ---

-This project is aimed to create a URL Shorter which would take the long urls and convert it to condensed form maintaining all the useful information it contains such as `query params`.
+This project is aimed to create a URL Shortener which would take lengthy URLs and convert them into condensed form.
+This is done by maintaining all the useful information of the URL such as query params as well as putting no restrictions on URL length.

 ---